 Gender pay gap report

 This link directs you to our gender pay gap report found on the government website.
-More details can also be found in the link at the bottom of this page.
+A copy can also be found in the 'Further information' section below.

-Cambridgeshire and Peterborough NHS Foundation Trust has a zero-tolerance approach to slavery.
-A copy of the Trust's statement can be found in the 'Further Information' section below
+CPFT has a zero-tolerance approach to slavery.
+A copy of the Trust's statement can be found in the 'Further information' section below.

 This link directs you to a summary of the Trust's position against the standards.

 As a patient, relative or carer using our services, sometimes you may need to turn to someone for help, advice, and support.